 And then you get to the mid-level and end-level bosses, typically huge.
 The first level features a huge worm that tries to bite you as you shoot it.
 One bite and you’re dead: no room for mistake.

-So, is Kingdom of the Dead kind of fun?
+So, kind of fun?
 Yes, but there’s some problems here and there: you get lost once in a while when you reach darker places: Since you are in a 1bit space, really dark places appear as pitch black, and you start wondering: “Where am I?
 Where should I go?
 I don’t see shit!”.
-There’s supposedly a pointer showing where you should go, but it’s pointing at the final destination, not where you need to go next — which makes it useless most of the time.
+There’s supposedly a pointer showing where you should go, but it’s pointing at the final destination, not where you need to go next – which makes it useless most of the time.

 Inside levels you also have to deal with a fairly rudimentary checkpoint system, which brings nothing on the table.
 Worse, it prevents you from quitting the game and restarting the game at your last checkpoint: it makes you restart the level from scratch instead if you had the audacity to leave before the end of said level.
 There’s absolutely no good reason to do that – a terrible design choice.